jonasfreyr/Minimal/README.md

 # Minimal

-This is a repo for my shitty minimal game project
+This is a repo for my minimal game project